thisdontw0rk/pop/README2.md

 ## Haseeb Tahir 10190846

-- Navigate to the Assignment3 Directory If you are not in it already.
+- Navigate to the Assignment3 Directory

 ```bash
 cd assignment3